Lisp machine: Technical overview

 Initially the Lisp machines were designed as personal workstations for software development in Lisp.
 They were used by one person and offered no multi-user mode.
 The machines provided a large, black and white, bitmap display, keyboard and mouse, network adapter, local hard disks, more than 1 MB RAM, serial interfaces, and a local bus for extension cards.
 Color graphics cards, tape drives, and laser printers were optional.

 The processor did not run Lisp directly, but was a stack machine with instructions optimized for compiled Lisp.
 The early Lisp machines used microcode to provide the instruction set.
 For several operations, type checking and dispatching was done in hardware at runtime.
-For example, only one addition operation could be used with various numeric types (integer, float, rational, and complex numbers).
+For example, one addition operation could be used with various numeric types (integer, float, rational, and complex numbers).
 The result was a very compact compiled representation of Lisp code.

 The following example uses a function that counts the number of elements of a list for which a predicate returns true.